How To Care for Tetramorium Caespitum

 Like most European species, Tetramorium caespitum needs hibernation.
 They hibernate through the winter, from around late October to early March.
 They need at least a couple of months of diapause, a biological phase in which the queen doesn’t lay eggs.

-If you haven’t any available refrigerator you can put the colony in the basement or in the garage, where the temperature is not too low and not too high.
+If you don’t have a refrigerator available, you can place the colony in the basement or in the garage, where the temperature is not too low and not too high.

 If you're a beginner ant keeper and this is your first hibernation, I would strongly suggest you check out this other guide!
 Here I explain in detail every aspect of this complex process called hibernation!
 What it is, why ants hibernate, and what are the most effective ways to hibernate your beloved ants!